The Locations Tool provides multiple instances of a set of layers with their own settings, each instance hereinafter referred to as a Location.

-The Admin tab in the Location Settings allows you to rename or remove the location.
+The Admin tab in the Location Settings allows you to rename, archive, or remove the location.

-You can only delete Locations where nobody, neither players nor DM, is present.
+You can only archive or remove Locations where nobody, neither players nor DM, is present.

 With the Location Bar opened, the DM can change the location as easy as clicking on the block displaying the name of the desired location.

 Players cannot change the location on their own.
 Upon invitation, Players will join an existing location that is occupied by a player (whether or not this player is logged-in at that time).
 If there are no other players listed in the campaign, the first player to follow an invitation will join the location the DM is active at.
 Players will stay at their active location until dragged to another location by the DM.

 Players can be dragged as a group, or individually, as shown here.

 Players that are sent to another location do not take any of the shapes they control with them.
 Instead, those shapes have to be sent to that location by the DM.